ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 for the 64 bytes.
 At this point you **haven't even received** the binary yet and the clock is already ticking.

-So how much of your precious 1.1 seconds are you losing just to network latency?
+So how much of the precious 1.1 seconds was I losing just to network latency?

-`ping` from my place in Vancouver, BC, Canada is about 390ms average and 250ms minimum.
+`ping` from my place in Vancouver, BC, Canada was about 390ms average and 250ms minimum.

-So in **best case** it take 250ms to receive the binary, then takes another 250ms for the server to receive my 64 bytes.
-So the best scenario is 500ms just for network communication.
-That leaves me with 600ms for everything else.
+So in **best case** it would've taken 250ms to receive the binary, then another 250ms for the server to receive my 64 bytes.
+So the best scenario was 500ms just for network communication.
+That left just

-Now that Angr script I mentioned above, that took somewhere between 10-20 seconds to compute the 64 byte solution.
-So the prospect of running in under 600ms is quite low.
+<center><h2>600 ms</h2></center>

-I should mention... one of the thoughts that came to mind here was, well, where is the server?
+But that was assuming that I connected from Vancouver...

-I googled "ping test location" or something and it lead to some website that pings a target IP from several locations around the world and gives you the time for each ping.
-Turned out that the server was in Tokyo, so I spun up a AWS instance in the Tokyo region and found that I could get ping replies in 60ms average with low variance.
-So that brings down the network latency issue to around 120ms, much better.
+I googled "ping test location" or something like that and it lead to a website that pinged a target IP from several locations around the world and returned the time for each ping.
+Turned out that the server was in Tokyo, so I spun up an AWS instance in the Tokyo region and found that I could get ping replies in 60ms average with low variance.
+So that brought down the network latency issue to around 120ms, much better.

-That means I had about 1 second to compute a 64 byte solution. # MINUS THE TIME IT TAKES FOR THE BINARY ACTUALLY EXECUTE
+That meant I had under 1 second to compute a 64 byte solution, *not including the time it took to actually run the code between the two `gettimeofday` calls --- which was suprisingly high on my machine with qemu-mips*.

-Here's where I sat and thought for a while....
+Here I sat and thought for a while...

-Angr clearly isn't going to work for us in the *usual* way that it's used.
+Angr clearly wasn't going to work in the *usual* way that it's used.
 But maybe I could dig down into some of the lower level components and figure out how to use only the bits that are important for our problem?
 Maybe by stripping out extra bulk I could make it faster?